+Abstract-

-Abstract-We generalize MapReduce, Iterative MapReduce and data intensive MPI run time as a lavered Map-Collective architecture with Map-AllGather, Map-AllReduce, MapReduceMergeBroadcast and Map-ReduceScatter patterns as initial focus.
-Map-collectives improve the performance and efficiency of the computations, while at the same time facilitating ease of use for the users.
-These collective primitives can be applied to multiple runtimes and we propose building high performance robust implementations that cross cluster and cloud systems.
-Here we present results for two collectives shared between Hadoop (where we term our extension H-Collectives) on clusters and the Twister4Azure Iterative MapReduce for the Azure Cloud.
-Our prototype implementations of Map-AllGather and Map-AllReduce primitives achieved up to 33% performance improvement for KMeans Clustering and up to 50% improvement with Multi-Dimensional Scaling, while improving the user friendliness as well.
-In some cases, use of Mapcollectives virtually eliminated almost all the overheads of the computations.
+We unify MapReduce, Iterative MapReduce and data intensive MPI run time as a lavered Map-Collective architecture with Map-AllGather, Map-AllReduce, Map-ReduceScatter and MapReduceMergeBroadcast patterns as initial focus.
+These collective primitives can be used in multiple runtimes and we propose building high performance robust implementation that cross HPC and cloud systems.
+Here we present results for two collectives shared between Hadoop (where we term our extension H-Collectives) on HPC clusters and the Iterative MapReduce Twister4Azure for the Azure Cloud.
+Our prototype implementations of Map-AllGather and Map-AllReduce primitives achieved up to 33% performance improvement for KMeans Clustering and up to 50% improvement with Multi-Dimensional Scaling.
+They also improve user friendliness.
+In some cases, use of our optimized collective communication operations virtually eliminates all the overhead of the computations.